fullmetalbrackets/blog/src/pages/colophon.md

 ## Astro, Integrations and Packages

 Blog posts and Wiki articles are all written in [Markdown](https://www.markdownguide.org/) with YAML frontmatter and managed via [Astro's Content Collections](https://docs.astro.build/en/guides/content-collections/).
-[Links](/links) are also done through Content Collection and exist as YAML files.
+[Links](/links/) and [Lifestream](/lifestream/) are also done through Content Collection and exist as YAML files.

 I use several packages to help with building the site and writing posts.
 - [astrojs/rss](hhttps://docs.astro.build/en/recipes/rss/): Astro integration to add an RSS feed, in my case the feed is blog posts only.